 Participants who entered the Scheme between 1 October 2016 and 30 September 2017 and had a plan review approximately one year later were asked questions about whether the NDIS had helped them.
 For each group, the percentage responding 'Yes' was highest for the domain of Daily Living.
 The national report includes data on participants who entered the Scheme in 2016-17 Q1 and were asked questions about whether the NDIS had helped them at the end of their second year of the Scheme (as well as at the end of their first year in the Scheme).
 This gives an indication of the effect of the NDIS on participants over a longer period of time.
 As only one quarter of data is available, results by State/Territory are not yet available.

-"Has the NDIS helped?" questions for participants

 Has the NDIS helped?
-Family/Carers
+Family/Carers Page: 19 A chart displays the responses from family/carers of participants to the question: 'Has the NDIS helped?' split into age categories and life domains.
 Perceptions of whether the NDIS has helped.